-Sue’s contribution to the book was this butterscotch pie.
+Sue's contribution to the book was this butterscotch pie.
 It was originally made in a 7 inch pie dish, which seemed fortuitous since I’d just bought myself a little 7 inch pie dish so that I could make smaller pies.
 Sue re-wrote the recipe and made a modern version by microwaving it.
-I was pretty impressed with that, but my microwave skills aren’t so good so I made the recipe in a saucepan like the original and used the microwave just for warming the milk.
-Also, Sue used pecans in her pie.
-I left those out, but I did use her graham cracker crust and it was terrific and easier to slice than pie dough because it didn’t stick to the sides of the pie dish.
-If you’re cutting pieces from a 7 inch pie, a little sticking is a big deal.
-What I found with this pie was that even though it was made in the 7 inch dish, it sliced perfectly.
+I was pretty impressed with that, but I made the recipe in a saucepan like the original and used the microwave just for warming the milk.

-By the way, the recipe makes a lot of meringue.
-3 egg whites goes pretty far on a 7 inch pie, but I think that made the pie even more fun.
-It reminded me of a flashy diner pie, but in miniature.
+The recipe makes a lot of meringue.
+Three egg whites goes pretty far on a 7 inch pie, but I that makes the pie more fun.
+It reminds me of a flashy diner pie, but in miniature.

 So far, this is my favorite butterscotch pie.
 If you want to scale it up to fit a 9 inch pie plate, I recommend multiplying all the ingredients times 1.33.
 If you want to stick with the smaller size but don't have a 7 inch pie dish, I think you could get away with using a cheap aluminum 9 inch pie plate or a recycled tin from a store-bought graham cracker crust.